Slowburn-Movies/slowburn-movies.github.io/_posts/2026-09-19-resident-evil.md

 Zach Cregger is intimately familiar with the video game experience.
 He knows about receiving (and immediately disregarding) instructions from NPCs.
 He knows about starting an optional side-quest and "nope"-ing out when you realize it's not worth it.
 And he, most importantly, knows that snow levels are the best.

 <cite>Resident Evil</cite> is a reboot of the franchise that asks nothing of its audience other than "be ready to have fun".
-For that reason (and others that I won't go into), it also serves as a prequel to the universe that tees up future films for a home run.
+The story also serves as a prequel to the universe that tees up future films for a home run.
 For that reason, it did earn the prestigious, eponymous title.
 Everyone that had a great time watching this will no doubt see any future installment that follows and builds upon this (simple) foundation.

 The first half of the movie harkens back to some of my favorite horror thrillers: <cite>30 Days of Night</cite> and <cite>The Thing</cite>.
 Not just because of the snow, but also because of the gritty "no hot people" aesthetic (which is sneakily the hottest aesthetic a movie could have).